DEFT: Differentiable Automatic Test Pattern Generation

 \section{Conclusion}

 This work introduced DEFT, a differentiable ATPG framework that reformulates ATPG as a continuous optimization problem and enables scalable gradient-based search on industrial circuits.
-Experiments on two industrial benchmarks demonstrate substantial gains in HTD fault detection.
+Experiments on academic and industrial HTD fault sets demonstrate substantial gains in pattern count and fault detection.
 These results highlight DEFT as a practical and extensible foundation for next-generation ATPG.